nihil21/cnn-deblur/README.md

 # cnn-deblur
-ResNet implementation to deblur images from Cifar10 and REDS datasets.
+In this project we investigate Deep Neural Models to tackle image deblurring from Cifar10 and REDS datasets.

 ## Approaches:
-- Fully Convolutional Neural Network with Residual Connections
+- Convolutional AutoEncoders
-- DeblurGAN
+- Wasserstein Generative Adversarial Networks with Gradient Penalty

 ## Authors:
 - Mattia Orlandi